Júlía Sylvía Gunnarsdóttir

-Júlía Sylvía Gunnarsdóttir (born 15 January 2005) is an Icelandic pair skater.
-With her current skating partner, Manuel Piazza, she is the 2024 NRW Trophy bronze medalist and the 2024 Icelandic national champion.
+Júlía Sylvía Gunnarsdóttir (born 15 January 2005) is an Icelandic pair skater who currently represents Hungary.

+With her former skating partner, Manuel Piazza, she is the 2025 Diamond Spin champion, 2025 Cup of Innsbruck bronze medalist, 2024 NRW Trophy bronze medalist and a two-time Icelandic national champion (2025–26).
 Gunnarsdóttir and Piazza are the first pairs team to represent Iceland in international competition.

 As a single skater, Gunnarsdóttir is the 2024 Reykjavík International Games champion, the 2023 Diamond Spin bronze medalist, the 2023 Icelandic national champion, and the 2022 Icelandic national Junior champion.
 She is the first Icelander figure skater to win an international competition.

 Personal life

 Gunnarsdóttir was born on 15 January 2005 in Reykjavík, Iceland.

 Career

 2024–25 season: Debut of Gunnarsdóttir/Piazza

 Gunnarsdóttir transitioned from singles to pair skating over the summer before the 2024–25 season.
 Her coaches were contacted by Italian pair skater Manuel Piazza's coaches, inquiring as to whether she would be interested in switching disciplines.
 Gunnarsdóttir traveled to Italy for a tryout with Piazza and his team, and the pair officially announced their partnership for Iceland in August 2024.
 They split their training between Reykjavík, Iceland with coach Benjamin Naggiar and Bergamo, Italy with coaches, Ondřej Hotárek and Rosanna Murante.

 Gunnarsdóttir/Piazza made their international debut in November 2024 at the 2024 NRW Trophy.
 They placed third in both the short program and the free skate to claim the bronze medal behind new Swiss team Oxana Vouillamoz / Tom Bouvart and Swedish sibling pair Greta Crafoord / John Crafoord.
 At their second international event, the 2024 CS Warsaw Cup, Gunnarsdóttir/Piazza placed twelfth.

-Gunnarsdóttir/Piazza competed at the 2024 Icelandic Championships at the end of November unchallenged, winning their first national pairs title by default.
+Gunnarsdóttir/Piazza competed at the 2025 Icelandic Championships at the end of November unchallenged, winning their first national pairs title by default.
 Having earned their ISU technical minimum scores at the NRW Trophy, Gunnarsdóttir/Piazza were assigned to compete at the 2025 European Championships in Estonia in January.
 At Europeans, Gunnarsdóttir/Piazza scored a personal best of 48.58, placing eighteenth in the segment.
 They did not advance to the free skate portion of the competition.